YashinPham/dotnet-ubuntu/README.md

-# Install Dotnet On Ubuntu
+# Install .NET On Ubuntu
 ### Step 1: Add the Microsoft package signing.
 Installing with APT can be done with a few commands.
 Before you install .NET, run the following commands to add the Microsoft package signing key to your list of trusted keys and add the package repository.